Below is the table illustrating the % returns delivered by Sensex as well as BSE Small Cap Index every calendar year since 1st April 2003.

 Similarly, if we look at performance of various indices in 2014, Sensex has given returns of 29.9%, however BSE Small Cap Index has given whopping returns of 68.8% during the same period.
 In fact, 2014 was one of the best year for small cap companies after 2009 as many little known companies with good fundamentals turned multibagger during this year itself.

-Looking at current scenario, Sensex has made all time high of 40,312 recently on 4th June and closed at 38,736 during this week.
-However, Small Cap Index closed at 13,777 and is still down by almost -33% from its all time high of 20,183 made on 15th Jan 2018.
+Looking at current scenario, Sensex has made all time high of 40,312 recently on 4th June and closed at 38,961 today.
+However, Small Cap Index closed at 14,173 today and is still down by almost -30% from its all time high of 20,183 made on 15th Jan 2018.
 Money has moved from small caps to large caps during last 1.5 years, this has pushed the Sensex to life time high leaving small cap companies to their 52 week lows.
 Negative sentiments towards small caps have not only brought down companies with poor fundamentals down but also the fundamentally good businesses at historically low valuations.
 Hence, buying right set of small caps with robust business fundamentals now can be an excellent wealth creating multibagger opportunity in long run.